West “A” Street Improvement Project

 expand all collapse all

-The purpose of this project is to improve the West “A” Street corridor beginning at the West City Limits and extending east to the intersection of SW 5th Street.
-The project includes work associated with:
+The purpose of this project was to improve the West “A” Street corridor beginning at the West City Limits and extending east to the intersection of SW 5th Street.
+The project included work associated with:

 • Topographic survey